lmullen/cchc/README.md

 docker compose logs
 ```

-You can see the logs for a particular service by running the following:
+You can see the logs for a particular service by running the following, changing the name for the service you want.

 ```
 docker compose logs itemmd